Sunday, June 30, 2019

 I was a little leery at first of mixing studio and live tracks, but it's certainly something Pink Floyd has done before.
 But with the inclusion of new tracks, some rearranging was necessary to make the length of each album side relatively the same.

-We open and close the album the same, with "Shine on You Crazy Diamond."
-In fact, the first side remains exactly the same with the inclusion of the track "Welcome to the Machine."
+We open and close the album the same way: with "Shine on You Crazy Diamond."
+In fact, the first side remains exactly the same, with the inclusion of the track "Welcome to the Machine."

-For Side B, we open with the instrumental "The Hard Way," a leftover from Household Objects.
+For Side B, it opens with the instrumental "The Hard Way," a leftover from Household Objects.
 The only other known music from that aborted album is "Wine Glasses," which the band incorporated into "Shine on You Crazy Diamond."
 So there was no need to add it as well.
 The side closes with "You've Got to be Crazy," recorded live at Wembley Stadium.

 Side C opens with a longer, alternate version of "Have a Cigar" that features vocals from Roger Waters and David Gilmour instead of Roy Harper.
 The next track is the live "Raving and Drooling," also recorded at Wembley Stadium.